Roasted Brussels Sprouts and Apples

 In addition to being a great side dish, roasted Brussels sprouts also taste great as a vegetarian entree tossed in a bowl of whole grains, and sprinkled with toasted walnuts or almonds.

-How to store leftover brussels sprouts and apples
+How to store leftover Brussels sprouts and apples

+Leftover Brussels spouts and apples can be stored in an airtight container in the refrigerator for up to three days.
 Enjoy leftover brussels sprouts cold, tossed into a salad, in a bowl with whole grains or top a pizza with them!

 Recipe Variations